SarahBass/animateTransformJavascript/README.md

 >
 > object(labeled cute)- change objects that float up and down, or stay still with the body

 Also includes code for changing the body of the character for holiday modes!
+The code has 10 possible bodies for each holiday mode which it changes daily for 10 day periods.
+These appear when you reach your Fitbit steps goal, but you could easily remove that or change it.

+It uses real time to change animations instead of Delay, so that you can run multiple things at the same time.